How to restore a ring finger after a compound fracture. Developing fingers after a fracture

 • palmar interosseous muscles.

-Four small fusiform muscles carry out flexion of the proximal phalanges of all fingers except the thumb and extension of their middle and distal phalanges.
+Four small fusiform muscles flex the proximal phalanges of all fingers except the thumb and extend their middle and distal phalanges.
 The two muscles on the side of the elbow are innervated by the ulnar nerve, and the remaining two muscles by the median nerve.

 Palmar interosseous muscles

-The muscles are responsible for bending the proximal phalanges of four fingers except the thumb and bringing them to the center line, that is, bringing them into a bundle.
-Innervation is carried out by the ulnar nerve.
+The muscles are responsible for flexing the proximal phalanges of four fingers except the thumb and bringing them to center line, that is, reduction into a bundle.
+Innervation is provided by the ulnar nerve.

-The muscles of the rear of the hand are represented by the back interosseous muscles in the amount of four.
+The muscles of the dorsum of the hand are represented by the dorsal interosseous muscles in number of four.
 Two extreme elbow muscles pull the middle and ring fingers towards the little finger.
-Two extreme muscles from the side of the radius pull the index and middle fingers towards the thumb of the hand.
+The two outermost muscles on the side of the radius pull the index and middle fingers towards the thumb.
 At the same time, all four muscles flex the proximal phalanges of all fingers except the thumb and extend their middle and distal phalanges.

 Causes of finger fractures

-The most common cause of finger fractures is trauma, and the mechanism of damage is accordingly direct.
-An indirect fracture mechanism is present in the rare case when a force acts on different ends of the phalanx, under the influence of which the fracture occurs not in places of compression, but in the middle of the bone.
+The most common cause of finger fracture is trauma, and the mechanism of injury is correspondingly direct.
+An indirect fracture mechanism is present in the rare case when a force acts on different ends of the phalanx, under the influence of which a fracture occurs not in the places of compression, but in the middle of the bone.
 As a rule, all finger fractures occur at home or at work.
 In wartime, the frequency of finger fractures practically does not change, which, in principle, is not typical for fractures of other bones.
-Pathological fractures of the fingers due to metastases of a malignant tumor in the bone of the phalanges are theoretically possible, but in practice they are an extreme accident.
+Pathological fractures of the fingers due to metastases of a malignant tumor in the phalangeal bone are theoretically possible, but in practice they are an extreme case.

 Finger fractures are clinically divided into open and closed.
 A fracture is considered closed when the skin over the fracture site remains intact.
-Accordingly, an open fracture is characterized by damage to the skin of the finger with sharp bone fragments.
-Although the phalanges are tubular bones capable of forming sharp ends when fractured, more often this does not occur and the fracture remains closed.
-Presumably this is due to the small size of the phalanges and insufficient leverage of force in order to damage the sufficiently strong skin of the fingers from the inside.
-However, if there is still an open fracture of the finger, then the risk of such a complication as osteomyelitis, inflammation of the bone marrow, increases significantly.
+Accordingly, an open fracture is characterized by damage to the skin of the finger by sharp bone fragments.
+Despite the fact that the phalanges are tubular bones that can form sharp ends when fractured, more often than not this does not happen and the fracture remains closed.
+Presumably this is due to the small size of the phalanges and insufficient leverage to damage the sufficiently strong skin of the fingers from the inside.
+However, if an open fracture of the finger does occur, then the risk of a complication such as osteomyelitis - inflammation of the bone marrow - increases significantly.

 • splinter-free;